AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 ```
 In the example above, the font size of the root element, `<html>`, is set to 20 pixels.
 All subsequent rem measurements will now be compared to that value and the size of h1 elements in the example will be 40 pixels.

 One advantage of using rems is that all elements are compared to the same font size value, making it easy to predict how large or small font will appear.
-If you are interested in sizing elements consistently across an entire website, the rem measurement is the best unit for the job.
-If you’re interested in sizing elements in comparison to other elements nearby, then the em unit would be better suited for the job.

 ## Percentages: Height & Width
-To size non-text HTML elements relative to their parent elements on the page you can use percentages.
+To size **non-text HTML elements** relative to their parent elements on the page you can use percentages.

 Percentages are often used to size box-model values, like width and height, padding, border, and margins.
 They can also be used to set positioning properties (top, bottom, left, right).